Academic-ID/academicAI/Responsible AI in Academia.md

 ## Risks of Generative AI

-Addressing the risks associated with generative AI use necessitates awareness.
+Addressing the risks associated with generative AI use requires awareness.
-Fostering a culture of critical engagement with generative AI tools is the best tool to help mitigate the risks.
+Fostering a culture of critical engagement with generative AI is the best method to help mitigate the risks.

 The use of generative AI – either as part of day-to-day activities, or within a specific research methodology, or as the object of research – introduces a range of risks that require consideration.
-A selection of the most pertinent risks are highlighted below.
+A selection of the most obvious risks are highlighted below.
 Users of generative AI should undertake further research into the risks for specific use cases, especially when using generative AI as part of a research methodology.